shushshy/poi-analysis/README.md

 # POI Data Quality Analysis

 ## Overview
 The project performs data analysis on Points of Interest (POI) dataset in order to divide it into 3 subsets of high, medium, and low-quality records.
 The goal is to ensure the highest quality of POI data.
+Dataset analyzed is San Francisco restaurants' inspections data.

 ## Project Structure
 - **input_files/**: Input CSV files for analysis.